-After upgrading your PC to Windows 10, did the Administrator Account feature become disabled?
+After upgrading your PC to Windows 10, did the Administrator account become disabled?

 The Administrator account gives users the privilege to make system-level changes on Windows.

-Examples of such actions include system functions troubleshooting, software installation, the configuration of visiting users’ access, and many more.
+Examples of such actions include system function troubleshooting, software installation, the configuration of visiting users’ access, and many more.

 On the other hand, the default standard account will limit you to simple activities, such as web surfing or viewing emails.

-However, only previous Windows versions like Windows 7 have the admin account option pre-enabled during installation.
+However, only previous Windows versions, like Windows 7, have the Admin account option automatically enabled during installation.